MarcusE1W/absolute-beginner/content/post/sys-setup.md

 ```
 chsh -s /usr/bin/fish
 ```
-Instead of using setting varialbles (and this includes the $PATH) in .bashrc or .profile or so in fish you use the `set` command.
+Instead of  setting variables (and this includes the $PATH) in .bashrc or .profile or so in fish you use the `set` command.
 So with `set TERM xterm-256color` you add a variable.

-I tink to export the variable you add  `-x`
+I think to export the variable you add  `-x`

 ### Aliases and functions in fish

-To see all defined functions you can use the `functions` comand.
-NOte the plural.
+To see all defined functions you can use the `functions` command.
+Note the plural.

 To see the definition of a specific function add the name after the command e.g. `functions ll`

 Aliases are nothing else but functions in fish.
-Functions are described in the tutuorial. however, there is a convenient shortcut to define a functionin the form of the alias command.
-Not unsimilar to bash.
+Functions are described in the tutorial. however, there is a convenient shortcut to define a function in the form of the alias command.
+Not un-similar to bash.

 With `alias la "ls -a"` you can define a alias/function for la.